 When you have fearful thoughts, your brain activates the amygdala which produces the fight or flight response.
 The reality is that we’re rarely in a true fight or flight situation.
 Our continued drama scenarios dull those senses.
 Say to yourself “all is well in this moment” take a breath and get your brain to stop producing those chemicals.

 Then bring in the adult in your head to clean up the flour you’ve left all over the place, get you in a bath, and find the multitude of choices that are available.

 Want help with this?
-Join our Magical Manifesting course and learn how to use Universal Law to control your thoughts and create the life you love.
+Join my 12 Universal Laws Course and learn how to use Universal Law to control your thoughts and create the life you love.